Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - The clean `[NoDelete] Stock New Vegas` folder should now contain the following files.
 If **EXTRA** files **NOT INCLUDED** in the following screenshots are present, **DELETE** the `[NoDelete] Stock New Vegas` folder, repeat [Installing Uranium Fever](https://uraniumfever.net/docs/setupinstructions#-installing-uranium-fever-), then start this section over.

 :::note
 Some of the `GECK` files or `SSCE5432.dll` may be missing.
-This is normal and will not negatively impact your installation.
+This is normal and will not negatively impact the installation.
 :::

   - Steam - `[NoDelete] Stock New Vegas` file contents: